-File security for Boilerplate's document management system has been a priority since its inception.Free Consultation
+File security for Boilerplate's document management system has been a priority since our inception.Request demo

 Security and trust should be a major consideration for any organizational leader choosing a document management system, especially one handling sensitive employee and client information.
 Our software platform was designed to be highly secure from the start to earn the trust of our customers.
 Boilerplate utilizes advanced encryption standards and employs routine cyber vulnerability scans by the US Department of Homeland Security Cyber and Infrastructure Security Agency (CISA).
 Note that DHS cannot endorse any product.
 File security and protecting user data to maintain your trust is our top priority.